prometheus/statsd_exporter/README.md

     provider: "$2"
     outcome: "$3"
     job: "${1}_server"
-# This will be a summary timer.
+# This will be a summary using the summary_options set in `defaults`
 - match: "other.distribution.*.*.*"
   observer_type: summary
   name: "other_distribution"